schamane/node-syslog/README.md

 Read Wiki "setMask" page for more information about how to use "setMask" functionality.

-Current version is compatible to node 0.4.x and higher versions.
-For older nodejs versions please use node-syslog v1.0.2
+Current version is compatible to node 0.2.x and 0.6.x versions.
+For newer nodejs versions please use node-syslog v1.1.5 and higher.

 Node-syslog doesn't support Darwin OS and MS Windows, but should work fine with this OSes.